 - Use BPA-free bottles.
 BPA has been linked to developmental problems in young children.

 - Sterilize new bottles before using them.
 Just because it’s new, doesn’t mean it’s germ-free!

 - Sterilize baby bottles at least one a week.
-Use boiling, steaming, or UV light to sterilize the bottles until the baby is at least 1 year old.
+Use boiling, steaming, or UV light to sterilize the bottles until the baby is at least a 1 year-old.
 That’s about when an infant’s immune system begins to kick in.

 How do I properly wash baby bottles with dish soap?

 After you’ve selected a dish soap that is suitable for cleaning baby’s bottles, fill the sink (or other bin you’ll be washing the bottles in) with hot water.
-Separate all of the individual pieces of the bottle.
-A thorough cleaning is necessary for the bottles and its accessories.
+Separate all the individual pieces of the bottle.
+A thorough cleaning is necessary for the bottles and their accessories.

 Pieces that are small and have grooves are especially hard to clean and require extra attention.
 A bottle brush can help you get into all those nooks and crannies.
 Investing in a bottle brush, and a quality dish soap that’s intended for use on baby bottles only can help keep your baby’s bottles clean and free from cross-contamination from your other dishes.